numberoverzero/bloop/README.markdown

     return engine.query(Post, index=Post.by_user).key(Post.id == user_id)
 ```

 Again we leverage standard comparison operators to define the key condition with `Post.id == user_id`.
-There are a number of moving pieces that allow this function to stay so simple; queries are iterable, lazily loading results and following continuation tokens using appropriate retries with an exponential backoff (configurable).
+There are a number of moving pieces that allow this function to stay so simple:

+* query parameters can be chained together to create new queries.
+* queries are executed when iterated;
+* results are lazily loaded according to a configurable prefetch setting;
+* continuation tokens are followed using appropriate retries with a configurable exponential backoff;

 Let's write a few more helpers for common operations when rendering and updating pages: